 The Lincoln Higher Education Research Institute (LHERI) has been established to foster and support existing and new higher education research at Lincoln; providing a platform for excellent and useful research being undertaken at the University (independently or with external partners).
-As part of LHERI’s aims to develop expertise and impact through support and guidance to colleagues and by facilitating effective internal and external partnerships, LHERI opened a call for bids for internal research funds over the summer.
-These funds are intended to support new research that will advance understanding of higher education.
+As part of LHERI’s aims to develop expertise and impact through support and guidance to colleagues and by facilitating effective internal and external partnerships, LHERI is opening a call for bids for internal research funds for a second time.
+These funds are intended to support new research that will advance understanding of higher education

-We are delighted with the quality of the applications received for our first research awards, watch this space for more details of successful projects and their progress updates.
+We are delighted with the quality of the applications received for our first research awards, please follow the links below for more details of the projects’ progress